Coral reefs are an example of an ecosystem with a lot of biodiversity.

-Let’s Talk About Biodiversity
+Let’s Talk About Biodiversity – How To Fight Climate Change

 Spread the love

-We want a resilient environment, without the ability to be resilient our environment would not be able to handle any variability.
+Resilience is a powerful word.
+It evokes emotions of survival and perseverance.
+It also paints a picture of environmental health.
+We want a resilient environment, no doubt.
+Without the ability to be resilient, our environment would not be able to handle any variability.
 Resilience can therefore be a factor in determining ecosystem health and sustainability.
-But, ensuring resilience relies on something called biodiversity.
+But ensuring resilience relies on something called biodiversity.

 What is biodiversity?

-Biodiversity, as the name implies, is biological diversity.
+Biodiversity, as the name implies, is shorthand for biological diversity.
 It is defined as the variability of living organisms within the ecosystems they are a part of.
-You can be broad and only refer to the diversity of ecosystems or you can get as specific as referring to diversity within a species.
+Overall, it’s a lens with which we can view the variation of all life and how it’s all connected.

 The term biodiversity also encompasses other terms such as richness, meaning the number of species, and evenness, meaning the relative abundance of species.
 Therefore, biodiversity is an important determinant of biological community structure.